JorelAli/CommandAPI/docssrc/src/entityarguments.md

 ![An image of an entity selector argument with a list of suggestions including entity selectors and a player name](./images/arguments/entityselector.png)

-Minecraft's [target selectors](https://minecraft.gamepedia.com/Commands#Target_selectors) (e.g. `@a` or `@e`) are implemented using the `EntitySelectorArgument` class.
+Minecraft's [target selectors](https://minecraft.gamepedia.com/Commands#Target_selectors) (e.g. `@a` or `@e`) are implemented using the subclasses of the `EntitySelectorArgument` class.
 This allows you to select specific entities based on certain attributes.

-The `EntitySelectorArgument` constructor requires an `EntitySelector` argument to determine what type of data to return.
-There are 4 types of entity selections which are available:
+There are four `EntitySelectorArgument` subclasses that determine what type of data to return:

-- `EntitySelector.ONE_ENTITY` - A single entity, which returns a `Entity` object.
+- `EntitySelectorArgument.OneEntity` - A single entity, which returns a `Entity` object.
-- `EntitySelector.MANY_ENTITIES`  - A collection of many entities, which returns a `Collection<Entity>` object.
+- `EntitySelectorArgument.ManyEntities`  - A collection of many entities, which returns a `Collection<Entity>` object.
-- `EntitySelector.ONE_PLAYER` - A single player, which returns a `Player` object.
+- `EntitySelectorArgument.OnePlayer` - A single player, which returns a `Player` object.
-- `EntitySelector.MANY_PLAYERS` - A collection of players, which returns a `Collection<Player>` object.
+- `EntitySelectorArgument.ManyPlayers` - A collection of players, which returns a `Collection<Player>` object.

 The return type is the type to be cast when retrieved from the `Object[] args` in the command declaration.